Weil polynomials of abelian varieties over finite fields with many rational points: The case of threefolds

-\end{proof} We found that for $q=599$ the Weil polynomial corresponds to the maximal isogeny class of threefolds with endomorphism algebra a field.
-However, the class is ordinary but not cyclic, since $13\mid f'(1)$ and $13^2\mid f(1)$.
-Thus Theorem \ref{ourfirsttheorem} fails when $q$ is not an even power of a prime.
+\begin{remark} Theorem \ref{ourfirsttheorem} fails when $q$ is not an even power of a prime.
+Indeed, for $q=599$ consider the $q$--Weil polynomial It corresponds to the maximal isogeny class of threefolds with endomorphism algebra a field.
+However, the class is ordinary but not cyclic, since $13\mid f'(1)$ and $13^2\mid f(1)$. \end{remark}